fplmarques/check_lo/README.md

  - Guidance on ensuring that country names, regional classifications, and geolocation attributes adhere to the official GoC and UN M49 standards.

 ### Audience
-This guide is intended for GPHIN analysts and epidemiolgists.
+This guide is intended for GPHIN analysts and epidemiologists.

 ---